JaskaranSinghUofT/windows-jupyter-notebook-development-installation/README.md

 # windows-jupyter-notebook-development-installation
-Please ensure that Node.js and npm, Git, and Python3 are all installed properly on your Windows machine including any appropriate changes to Environment Variables.
+Please ensure that Node.js and npm, Git, and Python3 are all installed properly on your Windows machine including any appropriate changes to Environment Variables prior to running the .bat script.